OpenINF/openinf-util-types/README.md

 <a name="isUint32Array"></a>

 ## isUint32Array(value) ⇒ <code>boolean</code>
-Determines if value is actually a Uint32Array.
+Determines if value is actually of type `Uint32Array`.

 **Kind**: global function